 Robotics at IMTS 2024: Show Launches, Market Ripples, Partnerships and More

 When it comes to automation, manufacturers face multiple challenges.
 The call to upskill, to optimize, and to be more productive, competitive and sustainable never ends.
-At IMTS 2024 manufacturers either answer this call or find out how to do so effectively.
+At IMTS 2024 manufacturers either answered this call or found out how to do so effectively.
 IMTS is one of the world’s top exhibitions for the machine tool industry, showcasing innovative digital technologies in the manufacturing industry, including processing, assembly, logistics and inspection.

 This compendium looks at 10 solutions, mostly straddling robotics and automation.